sabinthapa100/master-thesis/sample/report/theory-framework.md

 b_{in}^\dagger(t) + g(t)a^\dagger(t)$, we recover our previous definition of
 $b_u^\dagger$ by choosing $b^\dagger(t) = b_{out}^\dagger(t)$.
 The virtual
-one-sided cavity acts as a coherent beam-splitter between the discrete intra-cavity modes and specific wave packets emanating from it.
+one-sided cavity acts as a coherent beam-splitter between the discrete intra-cavity modes and specific wave packet emanating from it.
 In particular, if $g(t)$ is chosen as

 $$g(t) = \frac{u^\star(t)}{\sqrt{1 - \int_0^t dt'\vert u(t') \vert ^2}}$$